 without prejudice.

-I’ve done some extensive research and haven’t found any consumers winning these cases using the Magnuson-Moss Warranty Act.
-That doesn’t mean their are no winners, they are just very hard to find.
+I’ve researched extensively and found no consumers winning these cases using the Magnuson-Moss Warranty Act.
+That doesn’t mean there are no winners; they are very hard to find.

-As a consumer you are also up against a statute of limitations, meaning you must react within a reasonable time.
-The two seem to go against each other.
+As a consumer, you are also subject to a statute of limitations, meaning you must react within a reasonable time.
+The two seem to contradict each other.
 By the time you give your contractor a reasonable amount of time, your reasonable amount of time has expired.
-Just being ridiculous, sorry.
+I’m just being ridiculous.
+Sorry.

-What To Do First When I Realize I May Have A Lemon
+What To Do When I Realize My Air Conditioner Might Be A Lemon

-By now you have probably exhausted all your energy in complaining to the installing contractor and perhaps the equipment manufacturer.
-It time to act in another direction.
+By now, you have probably exhausted all your energy complaining to the installing contractor and perhaps the equipment manufacturer.
+It is time to take another approach.

-If you haven’t already done so, then gather everything you have related to the installation and consult an attorney.
-Find one familiar with lemon laws in your state, even though the Magnuson Moss Warranty Act is a federal law.
+If you haven’t already, gather everything related to the installation and consult an attorney.
+Even though the Magnuson Moss Warranty Act is a federal law, find someone familiar with lemon laws in your state.

-Depending on the amount of damages you feel you have incurred your attorney may advise you to file in a small claims court.
+Depending on the damages you feel you have incurred, your attorney may advise you to file in a small claims court.

-I have actually gotten the attention of a contractor by leaving a sour review on Google maps.
-As a contractor myself, as a part of training our employees we would explain to them that if we made a customer happy they would tell three people.
+I have gotten the attention of a contractor by leaving a sour review on Google Maps.
+As a contractor myself, as a part of training our employees, we would explain to them that if we made a customer happy, they would tell three people.
 If we made them mad, they would tell ten plus all their relatives for years to come.
-It is a very true scenario of how consumers act when receiving services.
+It is a very actual scenario of how consumers act when receiving services.

 Can I Get A Second Opinion And Still Have A Valid Warranty?

 Getting a second opinion to validate your concerns regarding your equipment being a lemon would be a good step.
-Consider the definition of insanity.
-Doing the same thing over and over and expecting different results.
+Some companies void warranties if other companies besides themselves work on their equipment.
+It’s just a precaution to consider.

 Can I sue for faulty installation of HVAC system in my home?